Protect Your Identity

 Signs of Identity Theft

 Identity theft is dangerous because it can remain hidden for a relatively long time before it's identified.
-Here are some signs to help you identity if you've been a target of identity theft:
+Here are some signs to help you identify if you've been a target of identity theft:

 - Missing mail.
 A telling sign of identity theft is if you are missing mail or see a significant drop in amount of mail you receive.